ggonnella/textformats/manuals/TF-Spec_language.md

 element, multiple `composed_of` definitions (with and without the said middle element) can be combined using a `one_of` definition (such as in `cof3` below).

-If in the textual representation, the elements of the list are separated by a constant string, this can be specified in the definition.
+If in the string representation, the elements of the list are separated by a constant string, this can be specified in the definition.
 If the separator string is never contained in the elements (not even escaped), it is given under the key `splitted_by`; otherwise it is given under the key `separator`.
 By